Why is Sugar So Addictive?

 At some point I simply had enough.
 I decided that I no longer was willing to let food, specifically sugar, rule my brain and my life.
 I did gobsmacks of counseling to figure out why I was using food in the way that I was, and ultimately cut out sugar entirely for years before I finally freed myself.

+The first step for most people is to take a hard look at how much sugar they are actually eating.
 4.2 grams of sugar = 1 teaspoon.
 Think about that—and look it up the next time you go for a pumpkin spice latte at Starbucks, or even a teriyaki dish at PF Chang’s.
 You can find the nutritional information for just about anything by looking at a label or searching google (the magic of the interwebs!)

 Everyone has a different journey around sugar but if you struggle with this remember that you are hard-wired for it.
 I do not think we should be ashamed of our genetics and the adaptions that have made our lives possible today, but I do believe we have the choice to eat healthily and live the fulfilling, vibrant lives that we desire and deserve.